With a view to helping house hunters find the perfect location for their next home, we take a look at the best places to live in London near a park.

 The eight Royal Parks are some of the best known parks across the capital but there are many others that are worth considering if you’re looking for a place to live in London near to green space.

 Battersea Park is south of the river opposite Chelsea, the park is a hive of activity with Go Ape, a boating lake and Battersea Children’s Zoo along with sports pitches.

 The properties surrounding the park consist of mansion buildings such as those on Prince of Wales Drive and Albert Bridge Road and newly built properties on Queenstown Road.

 Hampstead Heath in North London is flanked by Highgate to the east and Hampstead to the west, both areas are highly desirable places to live and benefit from having the large heath on their doorstep.

-Whilst a large portion of Hampstead Heath is rugged and un-kept, parts are very well kept, there is a Lido, Parliament Hill Fields Athletic Track, playgrounds and is home to Kenwood House stately home.
+Whilst a large portion of Hampstead Heath is rugged and un-kept, parts are very well kept, there is a Lido, Parliament Hill Fields Athletics Track, playgrounds and is home to Kenwood House stately home.

 Moving to Clapham Common

-Clapham Common is a large triangular shaped space surrounded by period properties; a mix of grand mansion blocks and Victorian properties.
+Clapham Common is a large triangular-shaped space surrounded by period properties; a mix of grand mansion blocks and Victorian properties.